 Nanos are far easy to break down and move

 The first part are the setups (Quick note – this post includes affiliate links for which I may make a small commission at no extra cost to you should you make a purchase).
 A Nano reef tank will usually have a bare bones type of setup.
 There is usually not a sump involved which means there is no plumbing to deal with.
-A simple powerhead or wavemaker is used for flow and flow tends to be less complicated because a nano reef tank will often be coral type dominant vs. mixed.
+A simple powerhead or aquarium wavemaker is used for flow and flow tends to be less complicated because a nano reef tank will often be coral type dominant vs. mixed.
 Protein skimmers are not necessary in the tank, though many hobbyists will use them.
 When a skimmer is used a hang-on back protein skimmer is typically used.
 Due to the small size of the tank often times a hobbyist will opt for purchasing distilled or RODI water from a local fish store instead of investing in a RODI system.
 Your electrical bill will also be cheaper as well since you will not be using that much equipment.

 Lighting is another cost savings.
 One of the most expensive pieces of equipment for larger tanks are the lighting systems required for higher intensity corals and the number of lights needed for longer tanks.
 With a nano reef tank, the lighting cost is cost down drastically.
 Some nano reef tank kits will actually come with lighting and this lighting is plenty for soft corals or fish only with live rock setups.
 Even for a high end lighting system, you will likely not spend more than $200 on lighting for a nano reef tank (and in most cases much less than this).
 Chinese Black Box lights are often used for nano tanks as they are well sized and have the light intensity to accommodate all setups and are cheap.